Devilish-Bob/devlish-bob.github.io/content/about/quotes.md

 ---

+Just some quotes I like.
+The date in front of a quote indicates when it was quote of the day.

 "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."\
 \- Antoine de Saint-Exupéry